AntonDeFranco/BigDataFinalProject/README.md

 ## Project Overview

-This project establishes a real-time data pipeline to fetch weather data from OpenWeatherMap, stream it through Google Cloud Pub/Sub, store it in Google BigQuery, and visualize it using Looker Studio.
+This project establishes a real-time data pipeline to fetch weather data from OpenWeatherMap, stream it through Google Cloud Pub/Sub, store it in Google BigQuery, and visualize it using Tableau.
 It leverages various Google Cloud Platform (GCP) services to create a comprehensive solution for weather data analysis.

 ## Components